salt-lick/iota-nelson-node/README.md

 ## More information

 Please refer to the [IRI - IOTA Node](https://github.com/iotaledger/iri), [CarrIOTA Nelson client](https://github.com/SemkoDev/nelson.cli), [CarrIOTA Nelson GUI](https://github.com/SemkoDev/nelson.gui) or [CarrIOTA Nelson monitor](https://github.com/SemkoDev/nelson.mon) projects for more information about the configuration files and further information about the node usage.
-Please refer to [IOTA prometheus exporter](https://github.com/crholliday/iota-prom-exporter) for issues with the dashboard.
+Please refer to [IOTA prometheus exporter](https://github.com/crholliday/iota-prom-exporter) for more information about the dashboard and alerts.

 ## Author